 Remains with the patient at all times if assigned to constant observation unless relieved by a member of the staff.
 Demonstrates the knowledge and skill in maintaining a safe environment, can identify ligature and safety risks in any environment of care.
 Accompanies the patient off the unit as directed by the nurse and remains with the patient at all times in these areas.
 Transports patients in wheelchairs and on stretchers to procedures.
 Reports any safety hazards to the RN.
 If responsible for two patients the BRT may not leave one patient unattended.

-Completes all mandatory in-services and web strategies 100% of time.
-Attends and participates at staff meetings.
+Completes all mandatory in-services and web strategies 100% of the time.
+Attends and participates in staff meetings.
 Attends annual mandatory validations.
 Attends all additional programs as required.
 Continually seeks to improve skill level and knowledge base

 Required Work Experience: